 The light remains on for a certain time after all the doors are closed.
-When all the doors are locked or the ignition switch is turned to "ACC" or "ON" after all the doors are closed, the light fades out.
+When all the doors are locked or the ignition switch is turned to "ACC" or "ON" after all the doors are closed, the light goes off.

-Personal light
+Personal lights